Mixin vs Interface in Flutter Dart – Complete Guide

 }

-// Now combine all three into one class — this is the power of mixins!
+// Combine all three — this is the power of mixins!

 class UserProfile with JsonSerializable, Logger, Validatable {